 CRAFT BEER ON THE JURASSIC COAST

-There are few better ways to spend time than sampling an interesting ale in an old English Pub.
-And Dorset is home to a number of great local breweries.
-From micro-start-ups to grand old institutions, you don’t have to travel too far to find the hottest thing in the Jurassic Coast’s craft beer market.
+The Jurassic Coast is home to a number of great local breweries.
+From micro-start-ups to grand old institutions, you don’t have to travel too far along the coast to sample a great craft beer market.

 WHERE TO STAY ON THE JURASSIC COAST